tdorssers/TeslaPy/README.md

 ![](https://raw.githubusercontent.com/tdorssers/TeslaPy/master/media/menu.png)

-[gui.py](https://github.com/tdorssers/TeslaPy/blob/master/gui.py) is a graphical interface using `tkinter`.
+[gui.py](https://github.com/tdorssers/TeslaPy/blob/master/gui.py) is a graphical user interface using `tkinter`.
 API calls are performed asynchronously using threading.
-The GUI supports auto refreshing of the vehicle data and the GUI displays a composed vehicle image.
+The GUI supports auto refreshing of the vehicle data and displays a composed vehicle image.
 Note that the vehicle will not go to sleep, if auto refresh is enabled.
 The application depends on [geopy](https://pypi.org/project/geopy/) to convert GPS coordinates to a human readable address.
 If Tcl/Tk GUI toolkit version of your Python installation is lower than 8.6 then [pillow](https://pypi.org/project/Pillow/) is required to display the vehicle image.
+User preferences, such as which web browser to use for authentication, persist upon application restart.

 ![](https://raw.githubusercontent.com/tdorssers/TeslaPy/master/media/gui.png)